-One good use for threading is to create multiple instances of things that take time outside your program.
+One good use of threading is to create multiple instances of things that take time outside your program.
 A great example of this is sending requests to a server.
-If you want to send many, instead of waiting for them to finish one-by-one before you send the next request, you can create many threads to request different urls and they will then all be waiting at the same time.
+If you want to send many, instead of waiting for them to finish one-by-one before you send the next request, you can create many threads to request different URLs and they will then all be waiting at the same time.

 Threading a Method

 A basic example of threading can be seen below:

 import threading def worker(): print ('Hello World\n') # Add \n so a newline is forced thread_list = for i in range(4): thread = threading.Thread(target=worker) thread_list.append(thread) thread.start()

 In this example, we create a place to store the threads and then loop 4 times as we create the threads.
 To create the threads, we first initialise a threading.Thread instance passing the method as the target.
 We then add this thread to our previously create list and start it.
 This will provide the following output:

 $ python threading_method.py Hello World Hello World Hello World Hello World